Hohokam petroglyph rock art at Hayden Butte in Tempe

 What’s the difference between a petroglyph and heiroglyph?

-A petroglyph is traditionally a “one-off” design etched into a rock fave.
+A petroglyph is traditionally a “one-off” design etched into a rock face.
 A hieroglyph is a series of petroglyphs arranged (presumably) to tell a story or share a message.

 Both were left by ancient people.
 Common symbols include game (deer or bighorn sheep) or geometric patterns ranging from interconnected spirals to squiggles.